-When you see a recommendation to change your air filter every 4-6 weeks, or every 30 days, or over any other specific time interval, what you're seeing is an estimate of when the filter will start to become clogged.
+So, how frequently should you change your air filter?
+The answer is, "it depends,” as it will change depending on where you look.
+Typical recommendations range from every 30 days for cheaper fiberglass filters (which often don't do a great job of filtering), to as long as six months for higher-end pleated filters.
+When you see a recommended interval at which to change your air filter - perhaps every 4-6 weeks, or every 30 days - what you're seeing is an estimate of when the filter will start to become clogged.
 This estimate assumes average use and will take into account the type and size of filter you have in place.

-While these estimates make for good rules of thumb, there are a number of factors that can affect your HVAC air filter's lifespan.
-The amount you use your heating and/or cooling system is usually the most important; if you live in a relatively temperate climate and only use your heater for a few hours in the morning and/or your air conditioner for an hour or two in the afternoon, a single filter might last you a whole season or even an entire year.
-If you're running your HVAC system on a near constant basis most months of the year, you might need to change your filter every few weeks—especially if you're using the cheaper fiberglass filters.
+- The rate at which you use your heating and/or cooling system.
+If you live in a temperate climate and only use your heater for a few hours in the morning and/or your air conditioner for an hour or two in the afternoon, a single filter might last you a whole season or even an entire year.
+If you're running your HVAC system on a near constant basis most months of the year, however, you might need to change your filter every few weeks (especially if you're using a cheaper fiberglass filter).

-Furnaces and air conditioners in smaller homes need to pump less air for the same amount of temperature change, which may mean filters need to be changed less frequently, though these appliances are also often built with smaller filters and may need to be changed just as regularly.
+- The size of your home.
+Furnaces and air conditioners in smaller homes need to pump less air for the same amount of temperature change, which may translate into less frequent filter changes; these appliances, though, are also often built with smaller filters and thus may need to be changed just as regularly.